A Time to Retreat from Trauma

 Today, if you are reading this and either Married, Single, Divorced, Separated or just confused about being alone or with someone, especially with how cruel and intimidating social media has portrayed perfect-picture-marriages that wake up in glamour and go to bed in dirt and depression, flashing make-belief images of their lives together, only for the tabloid to pick up their bitter crumbs….The world is watching!

 Let’s ask ourselves, is there a smile on our face that stirs others to want to join in and experience those moments of sudden glory or grief?
 Is there a scowl on our brows that make others turn away because the “mandated religious life” of keeping up appearance is too hard?
 Too boring?
 Too restricted?
 Do our hidden scars of inadequacy, insecurity and overbearing feelings in our marriages still keep us rooted behind that door?
-Are you a “prized trophy” in your relationship or is your marriage a staged one?
+Are you a “prized trophy” in your relationship or is your marriage a staged one?new 1

 Today, it’s not about counting wrong doings, hurts, dwelling on missed opportunities of what could have, should have or would have been or even how many times extra marital-cum-extra-curriculum-activities have played their parts in our lives, and how we’ve allowed it.